jdpiercy/Overlord-Pro/README.md

 Post printer profiles for various slicers

-Compile new firmware to incorporate additional fixes - mainly dimensional accuracy, drop serial baud rate to work better with octop, etc
+Compile new firmware to incorporate additional fixes - mainly dimensional accuracy, drop serial baud rate to work better with octopi, etc. If you have any requests please let me know :)